 - ancient Egyptians used their knowledge of astronomy; working out their calendar and align the pyramids.

 - astronomy – ‘astro’ means ‘star’ and ‘nomy’ meaning ‘law’ – this word comes from the ancient Greek.

 - use telescope to observe objects that are too faint or too small to be seen with naked-eye.

 - usually study photographs and computer displays instead of staring through telescopes.

 - many space objects only show appearing on long-exposure photographs.

-- other kinds or radiation besides light
+- space objects give out other kinds or radiation besides light